Troubleshooting

 - placed as high possible in the room

-The long rabbit ears are not sold everywhere, but Best Buy carries the RCA Indoor Dipole/Plate antenna (Model ANT1275) for approximately $25.
-These can also be found at many online retailers.
-Because the coaxial cable included with the antenna is only 4’ long, to position it higher in the room you may also need to purchase an extension cable (RG-6) and connector (F-Series female adapter) as shown below.
+If the coaxial cable included with your antenna is only 4’ long, to position it higher in the room you may also need to purchase an extension cable (RG-6) and connector (F-Series female adapter) as shown.
 These items are available at Home Depot, Lowes and Best Buy or online as well.
-Before purchasing an antenna, check the store's return policy to confirm you can get a refund in the event of the item not working.
+Before purchasing an antenna, check the store’s return policy to confirm you can get a refund in the event of the item not working.

 Once the antenna is connected and positioned in the room, you will need to re-scan your television or converter box (instructions).
 Rabbit ears will not work for everyone (viewers more than 20-30 miles from the WQED tower may need larger attic- or roof-mounted antennas, for example) but our testing has shown that rabbit ears are better at receiving WQED’s signal than other indoor antennas.